SwarmStorm/awesome/README.md

 *   [baileytec-labs/llama-on-lambda](https://github.com/baileytec-labs/llama-on-lambda) - Deploy llama.cpp compatible Generative AI LLMs on AWS Lambda!

 *   [zackees/transcribe-anything](https://github.com/zackees/transcribe-anything) - Multi-backend whisper app.
 Blazing fast.
 Mac-arm optimized.
 Easy install.
 Input a local file or url and this service will transcribe it using Whisper AI.
 Completely private and Free 🤯🤯🤯

+## Jupyter Notebook

+*   [rahulnyk/knowledge\_graph](https://github.com/rahulnyk/knowledge_graph) - Convert any text to a graph of knowledge.
+This can be used for Graph Augmented Generation or Knowledge Graph based QnA

+*   [Sneh-T-Shah/Video-Interaction-Analysis](https://github.com/Sneh-T-Shah/Video-Interaction-Analysis) - Video-Interaction-Analysis is a pipeline that analyzes interactions between individuals in videos.
+It predicts gaze, emotions, engagement levels, and object interactions, enabling insights into human behavior across domains like therapy, education, and more.
+The pipeline integrates computer vision and natural language processing techniques.

+*   [facebookresearch/audiocraft](https://github.com/facebookresearch/audiocraft) - Audiocraft is a library for audio processing and generation with deep learning.
+It features the state-of-the-art EnCodec audio compressor / tokenizer, along with MusicGen, a simple and controllable music generation LM with textual and melodic conditioning.

+*   [AI4Finance-Foundation/FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) - FinGPT: Open-Source Financial Large Language Models!
+Revolutionize 🔥    We release the trained model on HuggingFace.

+*   [AI4Finance-Foundation/FinRobot](https://github.com/AI4Finance-Foundation/FinRobot) - FinRobot: An Open-Source AI Agent Platform for Financial Analysis using LLMs 🚀 🚀 🚀

+*   [SakanaAI/AI-Scientist](https://github.com/SakanaAI/AI-Scientist) - The AI Scientist: Towards Fully Automated Open-Ended Scientific Discovery 🧑‍🔬

+*   [yash-raj202134/TalentOptimize-AI-Powered-Recruitment-Solutions](https://github.com/yash-raj202134/TalentOptimize-AI-Powered-Recruitment-Solutions) - TalentOptimize: An AI-powered recruitment solutions

+*   [mm2260/data-mining-and-AI](https://github.com/mm2260/data-mining-and-AI) - A collection of data mining and AI related project work

+*   [mahmoud/awesome-python-applications](https://github.com/mahmoud/awesome-python-applications) - 💿 Free software that works great, and also happens to be open-source Python.

+*   [aws-solutions-library-samples/fraud-detection-using-machine-learning](https://github.com/aws-solutions-library-samples/fraud-detection-using-machine-learning) - Setup end to end demo architecture for predicting fraud events with Machine Learning using Amazon SageMaker

+*   [SayamAlt/Fake-Reviews-Detection](https://github.com/SayamAlt/Fake-Reviews-Detection) - Successfully developed a machine learning model which can predict whether an online review is fraudulent or not.
+The main idea used to detect the fake nature of reviews is that the review should be computer generated through unfair means.
+If the review is created manually, then it is considered legal and original.

+*   [mfrashad/text2art](https://github.com/mfrashad/text2art) - AI-powered Text-to-Art Generator - Text2Art.com

+*   [CoderHam/VideoSimilarity](https://github.com/CoderHam/VideoSimilarity) - Capstone Project for MS in Data Science @ University of Washington - Video Similarity Search

+*   [edumunozsala/RoBERTa\_Encoder\_Decoder\_Product\_Names](https://github.com/edumunozsala/RoBERTa_Encoder_Decoder_Product_Names) - Define Transformers, T5 model and RoBERTa Encoder decoder model for product names generation

+*   [sugatagh/E-commerce-Text-Classification](https://github.com/sugatagh/E-commerce-Text-Classification) - Proper categorization of e-commerce products enhances the user experience and achieves better results with external search engines.
+The objective of the project is to classify a product into four given categories, based on its description available on an e-commerce platform.

+*   [esteininger/vector-search](https://github.com/esteininger/vector-search) - The definitive guide to using Vector Search to solve your semantic search production workload needs.

+*   [yandexdataschool/Practical\_RL](https://github.com/yandexdataschool/Practical_RL) - A course in reinforcement learning in the wild

+*   [guidance-ai/guidance](https://github.com/guidance-ai/guidance) - A guidance language for controlling large language models.

+*   [dirkjbreeuwer/gpt-automated-web-scraper](https://github.com/dirkjbreeuwer/gpt-automated-web-scraper) - The GPT-based Universal Web Scraper MVP is a solution that leverages GPT models and web scraping libraries to generate scraper code based on user input and website analysis, simplifying the web scraping process.

+*   [sweepai/sweep](https://github.com/sweepai/sweep) - Sweep: AI coding assistant for JetBrains

 ## JavaScript